Pascualino/yeet-code-challenge/README.md

 - **Winning amounts**: As the bonus introduces decimals and the amounts can only be integers, we round probabilistically (e.g., if the calculated win is 123.4, there's a 40% chance it rounds up to 124, 60% chance it rounds down to 123)

 Both games use the `CasinoGame` interface, making it easy to add more games following the same pattern.

+## Assumptions

+(These are things I'd normally ask or clarify, but here I took assumptions instead to do the work fully asynchronously)

+* The doc mentions "There is only a single endpoint".
+I've interpreted it's meant for the processing actions only, but created separate endpoints for RTP reports (`/aggregator/takehome/rtp` for casino-wide and `/aggregator/takehome/rtp/{user_id}` for per-user)

+* On the RTP report, I've assumed "rounds" is defined as "placed bets" actions (i.e., the total count of `bet` type actions)

+* On the same RTP report endpoint, if the denominator (total_bet) is 0, we return `null` for RTP

+* For the RTP and game simulation, I needed users to have some initial balance which was excluded from the RTP calculation.
+As I wanted the initial balance to be also dynamic and random, **I set up an "initial-balance" gameId value which is excluded from RTP calculations**
+    - The alternative was to first create the users with some balance (either default to an initial balance on user first entry or pre-create with some other special endpoint), but this way allowed me to play with more numbers (initial balances, # of users, etc.)

+* I've assumed we will not have a huge number of actions sent on a single `/process` endpoint call.
+I've therefore prioritized readability vs optimizing for large `/process` payloads

+* All actions in a /process call are executed at the same time.
+That means that even if a first "action" in a batch is a bet that would put the user under 0, but there's a win action later **in the same batch call*** that puts them above 0 again, we don't fail and it's a valid use case.
+Same logic applies for rollbacks that apply to actions within the same batch, regardless of the order they're never considered "pre-rollbacks".

+* Some fields, like *finished*, *gameId* or *currency* were kinda weird and not really used.
+I have my guesses of what we could use them for in a real system, but I've mostly ignored them honestly.
+In a real job I'd have an actual discussion with somebody about it :P

+* Amounts are always in full dollars, we do not support cents.
+If we were, I'd just measure amount in cents

 ## Future Improvements